Reflections on the Geography Ofsted Research Review and Blog

 Having educated through the pandemic, for some of you this might mean that you have simply kept your heads above water and the development of your curriculum may have been largely static.
 Alternatively, you might have found new ways to work and these might have caused you to look again at the scope and sequencing of your curriculum and you might know that there are gaps in your provision.
 How can you fill these if they have appeared?

 You may have taken the opportunity to capitalise on the relative safety of working outdoors to enhance your fieldwork opportunities, and might even have been able to go beyond your school grounds.
-All in all, since March 2021 and a return to full on-site working, you may now wish to take stock and revisit, review and revise your National Curriculum coverage.
+All in all, you may now wish to take stock and revisit, review and revise your National Curriculum coverage.
 Here are three areas you might consider.

 Covering the curriculum